gdomenech98/codechallenge-be/STEPS.md

 4. Check that testing environment is setup and working `npm run test`
 5. Create some models that emerged: Account and Transactions at `src/models/*`
 6. Validate some methods of the models created using TDD with jest.
 Create first unit tests for each model.
+7. Introduce docker in order to add db and solve infra / service discovery with db/backend (db choosen is mongodb due to flexibility)
+8. Create db connector with basic (sooo basic!)
+LCRUD operations and connection to db service.
+Add infra tests for this connector.
+9. Create 'repositories' encapsulation for db calls (infra) with the domain
+10. Create 'services', classes that operate with models and handle the business logic and interactions with models.